eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-oauth-full.md

 ***Property: spring.security.oauth2.resourceserver.jwt.jwkSetUri***

-Use this property to specify the JSON Web Key URI to use to verify the JWT token.
+Use this property to specify the JSON Web Key URI to use for verifying the JWT token.

 | Category | Value |
 |--- | ---: |